aroshine/IBMWorkshop/README.md

 # IBMWorkshop
 Prepared for the IBM Bluemix workshop.
-Create a ToDo-list app with Node and Angular.
+Created a ToDo-list app with Node and Angular.
 ---
 Storing todos in a MongoDB using Mongoose
 Using the Express framework